Āstika and nāstika: Hinduism

 Manusmriti, in verse 2.11, defines Nāstika as those who do not accept "Vedic literature in entirety based on two roots of science of reasoning (Śruti and Smriti)".
-The 9th century Indian scholar Medhatithi analyzed this definition and stated that Nāstika does not mean someone who says "Vedic literature are untrue", but rather one who says "Vedic literature are immoral".
-Medhatithi further noted verse 8.309 of Manusmriti, to provide another aspect of the definition of Nāstika as one who believes, "there is no other world, there is no purpose in giving charity, there is no purpose in rituals and the teachings in the Vedic literature."
+The ninth-century Indian scholar Medhatithi analyzed this definition and stated that Nāstika does not mean someone who says "Vedic literature is untrue", but rather one who says "Vedic literature is immoral".
+Medhatithi further noted verse 8.309 of Manusmriti, to provide another aspect of the definition of Nāstika as one who believes, "[t]here is no other world, there is no purpose in giving charity, there is no purpose in rituals and the teachings in the Vedic literature."

-Manusmriti does not define, or imply a definition for Astika.
+Manusmriti does not define, or imply a definition for Āstika.
 It is also silent or contradictory on specific rituals such as animal sacrifices, asserting Ahimsa (non-violence, non-injury) is dharma in its verses such as verse 10.63 based on Upanishadic layer of Vedic literature, even though the older layer of Vedic literature mention such sacrifices unlike the later layer of Vedic literature.
-Indian scholars, such as those from Samkhya, Yoga, Nyaya and Vedanta schools, accepted Astika to be those that include Śabda (शब्द; or Aptavacana, testimony of Vedic literature and reliable experts) as a reliable means of epistemology, but they accepted the later ancient layer of the Vedic literature to be superseding the earlier ancient layer.
+Indian scholars, such as those from Samkhya, Yoga, Nyaya and Vedanta schools, accepted Āstika to be those that include Śabda (शब्द; or Aptavacana, testimony of Vedic literature and reliable experts) as a reliable means of epistemology, but they accepted the later ancient layer of the Vedic literature to be superseding the earlier ancient layer.

 Without reference to Vedas

-In contrast to Manusmriti, the 6th century CE Jain scholar and doxographer Haribhadra, provided a different perspective in his writings on Astika and Nāstika.
-Haribhadra did not consider "reverence for Vedas" as a marker for an Astika.
-He and other 1st millennium CE Jaina scholars defined Astika as one who "affirms there exists another world, transmigration exists, virtue (punya) exists, vice (paapa) exists."
+In contrast to Manusmriti, the sixth-century CE Jain scholar and doxographer Haribhadra, provided a different perspective in his writings on Āstika and Nāstika.
+Haribhadra did not consider "reverence for Vedas" as a marker for an Āstika.
+He and other first-millennium CE Jaina scholars defined Āstika as one who "affirms there exists another world, transmigration exists, virtue (punya) exists, vice (paapa) exists."

-The 7th century scholars Jayaditya and Vamana, in Kasikavrtti of Pāṇini tradition, were silent on the role of or authority of Vedic literature in defining Astika and Nāstika.
-They state, "Astika is the one who believes there exists another world.
+The seventh-century scholars Jayaditya and Vamana, in Kasikavrtti of Pāṇini tradition, were silent on the role of or authority of Vedic literature in defining Āstika and Nāstika.
+They state, "Āstika is the one who believes there exists another world.
 The opposite of him is the Nāstika."

-Similarly the widely studied 2nd–3rd century CE Buddhist philosopher Nagarjuna, in Chapter 1 verses 60–61 of Ratnāvalī, wrote Vaiśeṣika and Sāṃkhya schools of Hinduism were Nāstika, along with Jainism, his own school of Buddhism and Pudgalavadins (Vātsīputrīya) school of Buddhism.
+Similarly the widely studied second- or third-century CE Buddhist philosopher Nagarjuna, in Chapter 1, verses 60–61 of Ratnāvalī, wrote Vaiśeṣika and Sāṃkhya schools of Hinduism were Nāstika, along with Jainism, his own school of Buddhism and Pudgalavadins (Vātsīputrīya) school of Buddhism.

 Based on belief in Atman

-Astika, in some texts, is defined as those who believe in the existence of Atman (Self), while Nastika being those who deny there is any "Self" in human beings and other living beings.
-All six schools of Hinduism classified as Astika philosophies hold the premise, "Atman exists".
+Āstika, in some texts, is defined as those who believe in the existence of Atman (Self), while Nāstika being those who deny there is any "Self" in human beings and other living beings.
+All six schools of Hinduism classified as Āstika philosophies hold the premise, "Atman exists".
 Buddhism, in contrast, holds the premise, "Atman does not exist."
-Asanga Tilakaratna translates Astika as 'positivism' and Nastika as 'negativism', with Astika illustrated by Brahmanic traditions who accepted "Self and God exists", while Nastika as those traditions, such as Buddhism, who denied "Self and God exists."
+Asanga Tilakaratna translates Āstika as 'positivism' and Nāstika as 'negativism', with Āstika illustrated by Brahmanic traditions who accepted "Self and God exists", while Nāstika as those traditions, such as Buddhism, who denied "Self and God exists."